wkumari/draft-wkumari-opsawg-sdi/README.md

    connection could be easily snooped.

    This document layers security onto existing auto-install solutions to provide a secure method to initially configure new devices.
+It is optimized for simplicity, both for the implementor and the operator;
+   it is explicitly not intended to be an "all singing, all dancng" fully featured system for managing installed / deployed devices, nor is it intended to solve all use-cases - rather it is a simple

-Kumari & Doyle            Expires July 20, 2019                 [Page 3]
+Kumari & Doyle          Expires December 2, 2019                [Page 3]

-Internet-Draft                  template                    January 2019
+Internet-Draft                  template                        May 2019

+   targeted solution to solve a common operational issue.
+Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572] are much more fully featured, but also more complex to imlement and / or are not widely deployed yet.

 1.1.
 Requirements notation